aces/Loris-MRI/docs/scripts_md/DTI.md

 ### getFilesList($dir, $match)

-Subroutine that will read the content of a directory and return a list of files matching the string given in argument with `$match`.
+Subroutine that will read the content of a directory and return a list of files whose names match the string given in argument with `$match`.

+INPUTS:
-INPUT: directory with DTI files to be fetch, string used to look for DTI files to be returned
+  - $dir  : directory with DTI files to be fetch
+  - $match: string used to look for DTI files to be returned

 RETURNS: list of DTI files found in `$dir` matching `$match`

 ### getAnatFile($nativedir, $t1\_scan\_type)

-Function that parses files in native MRI directory and grab the T1 acquisition based on $t1\_scan\_type.
+Function that parses files in the native MRI directory and grabs the T1 acquisition based on $t1\_scan\_type.

+INPUTS:
+  - $nativedir   : native directory
-INPUT: native directory, scan type string used for t1 acquisitions
+  - $t1\_scan\_type: scan type string used for t1 acquisitions

+RETURNS:
-RETURNS: undef if no anat found, first anat found if multiple anats were found.
+  - undef if no anat found
+  - $anat: anatomical file (first anat found if multiple anats were found).

 ### getRawDTIFiles($nativedir, $DTI\_volumes)

-Function that parses files in native MRI directories and fetch DTI files.
+Function that parses files in the native MRI directories and fetches DTI files.
 This function will also concatenate together multipleDTI files if DTI acquisition performed accross several DTI scans.

+INPUTS:
+  - $nativedir  : native directory
-INPUT: native directory, DTI's number of volumes
+  - $DTI\_volumes: DTI's number of volumes

 RETURNS: list of matching DTIs found in native directory

 ### copyDTIPrepProtocol($DTIPrepProtocol, $QCProt)

-Function that will copy the DTIPrep protocol used to the output directory of DTIPrep.
+Function that will copy the DTIPrep protocol to the output directory of DTIPrep.

+INPUTS:
-INPUT: DTIPrep protocol to be copied, future path of copied DTIPrep protocol
+  - $DTIPrepProtocol: DTIPrep protocol to be copied
+  - $QCProt         : future path of copied DTIPrep protocol

 RETURNS: 1 on success, undef on failure